-As also mentioned above, on December 17, 2019, a federal grand jury returned a two-count indictment against defendant DaCorta, alleging conspiracy to commit wire and mail fraud as well as engaging in an illegal monetary transaction.
+Similarly, on December 17, 2019, a federal grand jury returned a two-count indictment against defendant DaCorta, alleging conspiracy to commit wire and mail fraud as well as engaging in an illegal monetary transaction.
 See United States of America v.
 Michael J. DaCorta, Case No. 8:19-cr-605-T-02CPT (M.D.
 Fla.) (the "DaCorta Criminal Action" or "DCA").
-A copy of the indictment was attached as Exhibit A to the Receiver's Third Interim Report.
-According to the grand jury, as early as November 2011, DaCorta entered into a conspiracy to defraud investors by making numerous fraudulent representations.
-See DCA Doc.
-1 ¶ 14b.-d.
+A copy of the original indictment was attached as Exhibit A to the Receiver's Third Interim Report, and a copy of a superseding indictment, which added an additional count related to tax evasion, was attached as Exhibit D to the Receiver's Eighth Interim Report.
+See Docs.
+229, 393.